Australian Solar Energy Forecasting System

 ASEFS phase 2

-ASEFS phase 2 uses a combination of statistical and physical methods and Numerical Weather Prediction-based models.
+ASEFS phase 2 uses a combination of statistical and physical methods and NWP-based models.
 It uses the following inputs to produce aggregated regional solar generation forecasts for small-scale PV systems:

-- Numerical Weather Prediction data from multiple weather data providers.
+- NWP data from multiple weather data providers.

 - Output measurements from selected household rooftop PV systems from PvOutput.org and Solar Analytics.